 Tips | Cold Calling & Emailing

-Cold calling and emailing is the practice of contacting potential employers directly by phone, or by email (including messages sent within platforms such as LinkedIn), without any prior contact, to find out about potential opportunities.
+Cold calling, emailing, or messaging is the practice of contacting potential employers directly by phone, by email, or by direct messages sent within platforms such as LinkedIn, without any prior contact, to find out about potential opportunities.
 This is best accomplished by identifying and understanding your skills, and how they are relevant to the employers you approach and the jobs they may have available.

-What's The Purpose of Cold Calling & Emailing?
+What's The Purpose of Cold Calling, Emailing & Messaging?

 Statistics indicate that most jobs available at any given time are not advertised – combined, these opportunities are known as ‘the hidden job market’.
-To find these jobs, different approaches to job searching are required, one of which is cold calling or emailing.
+To find these jobs, different approaches to job searching are required, one of which is cold calling, emailing, or messaging.

-Cold calling and emailing can be successfully combined with networking if you have a list of personal contacts that are in a position to help you or can refer you to someone else who may be hiring.
-See the Networking Strategies Tip Sheet
+Cold calling, emailing, and messaging can be successfully combined with networking if you have a list of personal contacts that are in a position to help you or can refer you to someone else who may be hiring.
+See the Networking Strategies Tip Sheet.

 Effective Cold Calling & Emailing Strategies